 - 1. Every chord (point) has two numbers attached to it, how do we know which numbers correspond to which chord? - 2.
-When you type in two chords after each other, say C E on the lower part of the piano and G G on the upper part, the path that the dot takes in the mobius window is rather complicated.
-What is happening? - 3.
-The points in space have different colors, from red over orange, yellow and green to blue.
-What is the significance of the colors?
+When you type in two chords after each other, say C E on the lower part of the piano and an octave like G G on the upper part, the path that the dot takes in the mobius window is rather complicated.
+What is happening?

+- 3. The points in space have different colors, from red over orange, yellow and green to blue.
+What is the significance of the colors? - 4.
+Why is the window called "mobius"?